How to Become an Internal Controls Manager and Analyst

 If you’re thinking about becoming an internal controls officer, you need to think about how auditing works in your industry.

 To do the job well, you must know about internal auditing, financial operations, compliance, and segregation of duties.
-To understand more, it’s important to know about authorization and the control environment.
+To understand more, it’s important to know about authorisation and the control environment.
 Also, learn about the internal control framework.
-These are still crucial, even after COVID.
+These remain crucial, even after the COVID-19 pandemic.
 This role is challenging but rewarding.
 Financial reporting and auditing are serious and prone to error.
 Internal controls must address fraud and mismanagement.

 Unsplash+In collaboration with Getty Images